You are going to love this tasty aubergine pasta recipe.

-I personally use kitchen scissors to cut my fresh herbs as, I find it doesn't bruise as much as a knife, is this the right way?
-I don’t know but it always works for me!
+I use kitchen scissors to cut my fresh herbs as I find it doesn't bruise as much as a knife.

-The first time I tried this dish I had it cold, known as Pasta alla Norma Fredda.
-(Fredda translates to cold in Italian) We enjoy it hot or cold which is why we make it serve 6!
+The first time I tried this dish in Italy, I had it cold, known as Pasta alla Norma Fredda.
+(Fredda translates to cold in Italian).

-Pasta alla Norma
+Aubergine Pasta (Pasta alla Norma)

 - 2 Aubergine (Eggplant) diced

-- 1 tsp Salt
+- 1 teaspoon Salt

-- 5 tbsp Olive Oil
+- 5 tablespoon Olive Oil

-- 2 tins Chopped tomatoes
+- 2 tins Chopped Tomatoes

 - Black Pepper to taste